LabinatorSolutions/boldchess-web-app/README.md

-# Stockfish-Chess-Analysis-Board : Stockfish-Powered Chess Web-Based Analysis Board
+# Chess Web-Based Analysis Board Powered By Stockfish

 It is a responsive web GUI for the Stockfish chess engine with analysis, evaluation, and graphs.
 It also comes with Leela Chess Zero (LCZero) neural network evaluation.